rails/rails/guides/source/active_model_basics.md

 ### Callbacks

-Callbacks gives Active Record style callbacks.
+`ActiveModel::Callbacks` gives Active Record style callbacks.
 This provides an ability to define callbacks which run at appropriate times.
 After defining callbacks, you can wrap them with before, after and around custom methods.

 ```ruby
 class Person